Luke-yuliu/luke-yuliu.github.io/_posts/2019-4-6-TestingWishes.md

 Again, I was blessed because I was able to practicing a lot of what I've learned while continuous practicing new learnings.
 I was learned more about performance testing from my failures, and automation implementations via TestComplete for a map driven application and Pytest for REST and SOAP APIs.
 The dream had just become bigger after CTO approved a proposal of six months CI/CD Pipeline journey prepared by me and another Senior Test Engineer.
 Containers, Dockers, DataFactory, Jenkins, InfrastructureAsCode, Git, github, DevOps etc. I'm learning a lot as I go.
 Just then, I joined a new team working on some cool projects.
 Near the end of the first quarter of 2019, I was asking myself the question again.
 This time, I tried to reach out to leaders and awesome fellow testers via twitter.
 I was hoping to get some ideas from them as how they see testing is going and which direction testing should be heading towards by naming [three changes](https://twitter.com/yuliu_luke/status/1111141806597521408?s=20).

-Here I'm today in the middle of my little kid testing years, I made my three wishes in the future of my testing journey.
+Here I'm today in the middle of my little kid testing years, I made my three wishes for my future testing journey.